kigster/sym/README.md

 ##### Key Sources

-You can subsequently use the private key by passing either:
+You can subsequently use the private key by passing either of these options to the `-k` flag (*sym attempts to resolve the key automatically, by trying each option and moving to the next until the key is found*):

- 1. the `-k key` flag, where key is either:
+ 1. the `-k value` flag, where the *value* is one of:
-    * a file
+    * a file path
     * an environment variable name
-    * an actual base64-encoded key
+    * an actual base64-encoded key (not recommended for security reasons)
     * a keychain name
  2. pasting or typing the key with the `-i` (interactive) flag
- 3. a default key file, in your home folder, `~/.sym.key`, used only when no other flags passed in.
+ 3. a default key file, in your home folder, `~/.sym.key`, used only when no other flags were passed in.

 #### Using KeyChain Access on Mac OS-X